RobinHankin/stokes/README.md

-The wedge package: exterior calculus in R
+The stokes package: exterior calculus in R
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->